sumnerevans/sumnerevans.com/content/posts/travel/2023-toronto-retreat/index.md

 This post is a bit light on details intentionally because we worked on and discussed a lot of things that we aren't quite ready to announce yet.
-But I will
-this: I'm very excited about where we're headed and what we will accomplish as a team!
+But I will say this: I'm very excited about where we're headed and what we will accomplish as a team!